Monica Reinagel

-Monica Reinagel is a nutritionist based in Baltimore, United States.
+Monica Reinagel is a licensed nutritionist based in Baltimore, United States.

 Early life

 Reinagel was born in Buffalo, New York, on November 25, 1964.
 She was trained as a chef at Maryland's L'Academie de Cuisine, and earned a Master of Science in Human Nutrition from the University of Bridgeport.

 Career

-Podcast
+Podcasts

 Since 2008, Reinagel has been the nutrition contributor to the website Quick And Dirty Tips.
 She produces a weekly five-to-seven-minute podcast focused on food, nutrition and health.
 In November 2012, the podcast was one of iTunes' top 10 Health podcasts in the United States and Canada.
+In 2023, Nutrition Diva was noted by the New York Times as one of "12 Health Podcasts worth Listening To."

+In 2020, Reinagel launched the Change Academy, a podcast focusing on behavior change.